jacobzmidzinski/jacobzmidzinski.com/content/pages/index.md

 - 🌏 I travel as much as I can,
 - 🏔 I'm passionate about hiking & mountaineering,
 - 🧗🏼‍♂️ I climbs two or three times a week,
-- ☕️ I drink hectoliters of coffee,
+- ☕️ I drink hectoliters of coffee (a day)

 ### Portfolio